jeremytammik/tbc/a/1946_compile_sdk_2023.md

 <li><a href="http://thebuildingcoder.typepad.com/blog/2014/09/architecture-mismatch-warning-disabler-update.html">Architecture Mismatch Warning Disabler Update</a></li>
 </ul>

-I implemeneted the [DisableMismatchWarning](https://github.com/jeremytammik/DisableMismatchWarning) utility to help me do so, and make use of that now as well:
+I implemented the [DisableMismatchWarning](https://github.com/jeremytammik/DisableMismatchWarning) utility to help me do so, and make use of that now as well:

 After running that over all samples, only [6 warnings](zip/revit_2023_sdk_samples_errors_warnings_1.txt) remain.